nechamielboim/financial-monitor/README.md

 ## Distributed Architecture

-When running multiple backend instances (Pods), clients connected to different instances would not automatically receive the same SignalR events.

-A production-ready solution is to use **Redis SignalR** (or Redis Pub/Sub), allowing all application instances to synchronize real-time messages across the cluster.
+The project includes Redis based SignalR backplane support.

+When deployed with multiple backend replicas, Redis Pub/Sub allows all instances to broadcast transaction events to all connected clients.

+Architecture:

+Backend Pod A
+      |
+      |
+   Redis Backplane
+      |
+      |
+Backend Pod B

 ---